1953 Iranian coup d'état: Execution of Operation Ajax

-After the first coup attempt failed, General Zahedi, declaring that he was the rightful prime minister of Iran, shuttled between multiple safe houses attempting to avoid arrest.
 Mosaddegh ordered security forces to capture the coup plotters, and dozens were imprisoned.
-Believing that he had succeeded, and that he was in full control of the government, Mosaddegh erred.
-Assuming that the coup had failed, he asked his supporters to return to their homes and to continue with their lives as normal.
-The Tudeh party members also returned to their homes, no longer carrying out enforcement duties.
+Meanwhile, Mossaddegh's associates were released from custody.
+After consulations with close associates, including Foreign Minister Fatemi, Mosaddegh would continue to exercise his functions as Prime Minister.
 The CIA was ordered to leave Iran, although Kermit Roosevelt Jr. was slow to receive the message—allegedly due to MI6 interference—and eagerly continued to foment anti-Mosaddegh unrest.
 The Eisenhower administration considered changing its policy to support Mosaddegh, with undersecretary of state Walter Bedell Smith remarking on 17 August: "Whatever his faults, Mosaddegh had no love for the Russians and timely aid might enable him to keep Communism in check."